carcani/jquery-charactercounter/README.md

 | State | Class
 | ----- | -----
-| Character count element (always applied) | `me-character-counter`
+| Character count element (always applied) | `character-counter`
-| Valid modifier - i.e. count is within any set minimum and maximums | `me-character-counter_valid`
+| Valid modifier - i.e. count is within any set minimum and maximums | `character-counter-valid`
-| Invalid modifier - i.e. count is outside any set minimum and maximums | `me-character-counter_invalid`
+| Invalid modifier - i.e. count is outside any set minimum and maximums | `character-counter-invalid`

 The plugin will not add any styling of its own, and simply swaps out the classes depending on its state.
 Style however you like.